Hawaiian Electric Industries Inc. [HE] stock Upgrade by Wells Fargo analyst, price target now $8

-Hawaiian Electric Industries Inc. [NYSE: HE] stock went on an upward path that rose over 14.46% on Friday, amounting to a one-week price decrease of less than -57.50%.
+Hawaiian Electric Industries Inc. [NYSE: HE] plunged by -$2.2 during the normal trading session on Friday and reaching a high of $10.355 during the day while it closed the day at $9.66.
 The company report on August 7, 2023 at 4:00 PM that HEI Reports Second Quarter 2023 Results.

 2Q23 Net Income of $54.6M and Diluted Earnings Per Share (EPS) of $0.50Utility Progressing Clean Energy Transition and Executing Well on Capital PlanBank Results Reflect Solid Credit Quality, Strong Capital Position and Ample Liquidity.